schlimmchen/OpenDTU-OnBattery-docs/docs/hardware/index.md

 # Getting Started

-OpenDTU-onBattery supports the ESP32 family of microcontrollers.
+OpenDTU-OnBattery supports the ESP32 family of microcontrollers.

 Depending on the inverter to be addressed, different RF modules are required.
 - the HM series requires the NRF24L01+ module